-Behind the Handel Smithy is what was then Maureen Schiller's parents' dress factory.
+Behind the Handel Smithy is what was then a dress factory, owned by the parents of Maureen Schiller who donated the photo.

-The photo shows a Jenson Brothers shop, which looks as if it could be a florist.
+The photo also shows Jenson Brothers shop, which looks to be a florist.

-My first school, Edgware Primary School was also in the High Street, but further along to the left, the far side of the cross-roads.
+My first school, Edgware Primary School was also in the High Street, but further along on, the far side of the cross-roads with Station Road.

 Station Road, Edgware